Cistanche: Growth

 They typically grow in desert or sand dune areas Growing in arid regions, where their flower spikes that emerge from bare ground are the only evidence of the presence of the plants.
 They do not have leaves and do not perform photosynthesis.

 Some species of Cistanche are native to the Taklimakan desert region of Xinjiang Uyghur Autonomous Region northwest China where they grow on desert host plants tamarix and Haloxylon ammodendron.

 Uses

-Along with other members of the genus, Cistanche deserticola is the primary source of the Chinese herbal medicine cistanche (Chinese: 肉苁蓉, pinyin ròucōngróng).
+Along with other members of the genus, Cistanche deserticola is the primary source of the Chinese herbal medicine cistanche (肉苁蓉 (ròucōngróng)).
 The main sources of cistanche are Cistanche salsa and Cistanche deserticola, although it may also be obtained from Cistanche tubulosa, Cistanche sinensis, and Cistanche ambigua.
 The drug, known in Chinese as suosuo dayun, is collected in spring before sprouting, by slicing the stems of the plant.
 Cistanche deserticola has been placed on CITES Appendix 2, a list of endangered species not banned from trade but requiring monitoring.
 With increased consumption of cistanche, the population of the species has decreased and its area of distribution has shrunk.
 Aside from over-collection or indiscriminate collection, an important factor in the diminished supply of cistanche is a loss of the host, Haloxylon ammodendron, which is widely used for firewood.